MAY 24, 1976 | HISTORY

 The Paris Tasting

-Steven Spurrier, a wine expert from England who ran a fine wine shop in Paris, decided it would be fun to organize a blind tasting to coincide with America’s Bicentennial celebrations in 1976.
+One of the most influential moments in wine industry history came about as the brainchild of two renowned wine enthusiasts – Steven Spurrier and Patricia Gallagher.
+The pair decided it would be fun to organize a blind tasting to coincide with America’s Bicentennial celebrations in 1976.
 For the tasting, he gathered together the best French judges, the finest French wines, and to salute America on its 200th anniversary he added in a few wines from some upstart winemakers in California.
-Steven hoped the tasting would bring favorable attention to his wine shop.
-But he didn’t have any idea of the impact that his Bicentennial tasting would have on the world of wine.
+Spurrier hoped the tasting would bring favorable attention to his wine shop, but he didn’t have any idea of the impact that his Bicentennial tasting would have on the world of wine.

 Alongside these French legends there was the 1973 Chateau Montelena Chardonnay crafted by Mike Grgich, and other Chardonnays from California that the French judges had never heard of either.
 The judges expected to sniff and gag when they tasted the California wines.